-Pleasant Mountain, the tallest mountain in southern Maine, is the home to the Shawnee Peak ski area and has a web of popular hiking routes.
+The tallest mountain in southern Maine is home to the Pleasant Mountain ski area and has a web of popular hiking routes.
 It’s close to Sebago Lake.

-Camden Hills State Park, on Maine’s MidCoast, may have the name ‘hills’ in its name, but there’s definitely mountain hiking there.
+On Maine’s MidCoast, this park may have the name ‘hills’ in its name, but there’s definitely mountain hiking there.
 A popular trail heads steeply up Mt.
 Megunticook for views of the surrounding sea.

-The Bigelow Range, near the Sugarloaf ski area, offers hikers the chance to bag several tall Maine peaks in a day, all while ascending some lung-busting trails.
+Near the Sugarloaf ski area, this offers hikers the chance to bag several tall Maine peaks in a day, all while ascending some lung-busting trails.